 Unlike most educational trips or overseas conferences, The Travel Franchise actually pays for the Elite Experience, therefore ensuring this is not simply about destinations or suppliers.
 This event really does focus on training.
 That said, Beachcomber Tours contributed massively to this event.
 “Beachcomber have been phenomenal.
 Without them this trip would have not been possible.
 They allowed us to experience a different side of Mauritius, see behind the scenes and enjoy full access to the stunning Beachcomber hotels and resorts” said Steve Witt, Co-Founder of The Travel Franchise.

-Witt goes on to say “we believe that training such as our Elite Experience is the reason why we are paying out such large sums of money as commission to our homeworkers”.
+Steve Witt goes on to say “we believe that training such as our Elite Experience is the reason why we are paying out such large sums of money as commission to our homeworkers”.

 This annual event (which becomes bi-annual next year), is held in a different location each time.
 Mauritius has seen a surge in popularity as it represents fantastic value compared to Europe at present.